jethrokuan/braindump/content/posts/machine_teaching.md

 into the teaching risk function.
 The teaching cost function is also generalized beyond the number of teaching items.
-For example, different teaching items may have different cognitive burdens for a human student to absorb. ([Zhu et al., n.d.](#org391ab9d))
+For example, different teaching items may have different cognitive burdens for a human student to absorb. ([Zhu et al., n.d.](#org58a7487))

 There are other formulations of machine teaching that place different constraints on the teaching.
 For example, one may want to minimize the teaching cost, while constraining the teaching risk, or instead choose to optimize the teaching risk given constraints on the teaching cost.

-### Why bother if \\(\theta^\*\\) is known? {#why-bother-if--theta--is-known}
+### Why bother if \\(\theta^\*\\) is known? {#why-bother-if-theta-is-known}

 There are applications where the teacher needs to convey the target model \\(\theta^\*\\) to a learner via training data.
 For example:

 -   In education problems, the teacher may know \\(\theta^\*\\) but is unable to telepathize the model to the students.
 If the teacher possesses a good cognitive model on how students learn from samples, they can use machine teaching to optimize the choice of learning examples.
 -   In training-set poisoning, an attacker manipulates the behaviour of a machine learning system by maliciously modifying the training data.
 An attacker knowing the algorithm may send specially designed training examples to manipulate the learning algorithm.

-## Faster Teaching Via POMDP Teaching ([Rafferty et al., n.d.](#org071793f)) {#faster-teaching-via-pomdp-teaching--rafferty-et-al-dot-n-dot-d-dot--org071793f}
+## Faster Teaching Via POMDP Teaching ([Rafferty et al., n.d.](#org9731291)) {#faster-teaching-via-pomdp-teaching--rafferty-et-al-dot-n-dot-d-dot--org9731291}

 The authors formulate teaching as a POMDP, and use a decision-theoretic approach to planning teaching.
 Assuming knowledge